-To deal with those visiting the saloons too frequently, Frisco needed a calaboose or jail.
+To deal with those visiting the saloons too frequently, Frisco needed a calaboose, or jail.
 In 1881, the town board appointed a committee to locate a site, pay for, and build the “lockup”.
 Approved supplies included a heating stove, three mattresses, four blankets, two comforters, lamps, and locks.
 At the time of construction, Frisco had three Marshalls, all of which received $4 for every arrest that led to a fine.
 Many a rowdy miner spent a night or two in the Old Frisco Jail.
 Most were arrested for claim-jumping, fighting, or cheating.
 The Jail originally had four cells.
 When it was moved to its current location, one cell was left to demonstrate what it would have been like to be a prisoner in Frisco.
 The other cell doors act as the entrance doors to this historic building.

 Backstory and Context

-Every Frontier town needed to maintain at least a semblance of order.
+Every frontier town needed to maintain at least a semblance of order.
 Rough and tumble miners subsisted off small quantities of gold or other precious materials.
-The conditions of hard work and tough living were often treated with liberal amounts of alcohol from the local saloon.
+The conditions of hard work and tough living were often treated with liberal amounts of alcohol and gambling from the local saloon.
 Early mining camps were places of distrust and were often overtaken by bouts of violence.
-Some camps and small towns relied almost entirely on vigilante action and condoned lynching and mob violence as part of frontier justice.
+Some camps and small towns relied almost entirely on vigilante action, and condoned mob violence as part of frontier justice.

-Frisco acted quickly to implement a more traditional justice system operating from the rule of law and administered by a local judge.
-In 1881, the town board initiated the construction of a calaboose or jail to complement its existing saloons.
-Since only 250 residents occupied the town in 1882, four jails cells seemed sufficient to punish criminals or inter the routinely drunk.
+Frisco acted quickly to implement a more traditional justice system, operating from the rule of law and administering a local judge.
+In 1881, the town board initiated the construction of a calaboose, or jail, to complement its existing saloons.
+Since only 250 residents occupied the town in 1882, four jails cells seemed sufficient to punish criminals or house the routinely drunk.
 The jail was built by J. Scott and William Myers, who used square nail construction and recycled wagon wheels to hand forge door and window hardware.
 During its 20-year tenure, this diminutive penitentiary hosted a long list of lawbreakers from thieves to murder suspects.
 The last inmate spent a night sleeping off drunkenness in 1902.